Boundary conditions at infinity for Black-Scholes equations: Introduction

 \section{Introduction}

-In this study, we propose a numerical procedure for computing the prices of forward contracts; that is, contingent claims that pay the underlying asset price at time $T$, in the presence of a bubble.
+In this study, we propose a numerical procedure for computing the prices of European options in the presence of a bubble.
 A bubble is defined as a discounted price process that is modeled by a strict local martingale (i.e., a local martingale but not a true martingale) under a risk-neutral measure.
-Bubbles have been studied extensively in mathematical finance (for example, \citet{CoxHobson2005}, \citet{HestonLoewensteinGregory2006}, \citet{JarrowProtterShimbo2007}, \citet{JarrowProtterShimbo2010}, \citet{PalProtter2010}, and the references therein).
+Bubbles have been studied extensively in mathematical finance (for example, in \citet{CoxHobson2005}, \citet{HestonLoewensteinGregory2006}, \citet{JarrowProtterShimbo2007}, \citet{JarrowProtterShimbo2010}, \citet{PalProtter2010}, \citet{CarrFisherRuf2014}, and the references therein).
 Many standard results in option pricing theory may fail in such markets.
 For example, put-call parity does not hold, the European call option price is neither convex in the underlying asset price nor increasing in maturity, the price of an American call exceeds that of a European call, and solutions to the Black--Scholes equations are non-unique.